crud27/crud27.github.io/Cap_Project_Loan_Default_Prediction_FC_CR.md

 **Observations**
-- The base model is highly overfitted with the training data out performinning the testing data.
+- The base model is highly overfitted with the training data out performing the testing data.
 - The model has higher precision (64) to recall score (56).
 - We would like the Recall Score to be higher than the Precision Score.
 - Overall this is NOT a very good model.